dita-cyber/SOC-L2-Interview-Prep/README.md

 **• Process Monitor:** Offers real-time monitoring of file system, registry, process, and network activity.
 It is valuable for identifying abnormal behavior and forensic analysis.<br/>
 **• TCPView:** Displays active TCP and UDP connections, helping identify unauthorized network communication.<br/>
 **• Autoruns:** Lists auto-start extensibility points (ASEPs), allowing you to identify unusual programs configured to run at startup.<br/>
 **• Sysmon:** Provides detailed logging of system events, including process creation, network connections, and file modifications.
-It is useful for feeding data into SIEM systems for comprehensive monitoring.<br/>
+It is useful for feeding data into SIEM systems for comprehensive monitoring.
+Sysmon can be a valuable tool for registry investigation because it provides detailed logging of registry activities, including key modifications, creation, and deletion.<br/>
 **• ProcDump:** Captures process memory dumps, aiding in malware analysis and understanding the behavior of suspicious processes.<br/>

 Complete Microsoft Documentation for all Sysinternals tools: